RainHarvest Logo Final Updated.png

 RainHarvest

-The Utah Rivers Council is excited to continue our RainHarvest program in 2025!
-We are partnering with more municipalities than ever before, offering deeply discounted rain barrels in communities across the Wasatch Front!
+The Utah Rivers Council is excited to continue our RainHarvest program in 2026!
+We are partnering with municipalities, offering deeply discounted rain barrels in communities across the Wasatch Front!

 How does RainHarvest work?
 URC partners with Rain Water Solutions to acquire rain barrels in bulk directly from the manufacturing plant.
-These rain barrels are then driven straight to Utah and dropped off for our annual RainHarvest event, when hundreds of rain barrels are picked up by residents all in one day!
-This eliminates any storage costs, allowing Utahns to buy a rain barrel for just $83, a significant discount from the rain barrel’s $139.99 retail value.
-Some municipalities also subsidize a number of rain barrels for the price of $55 just for their residents.
-Salt Lake County, Millcreek, Murray, Sandy, Park City, Summit County, Ogden and Eagle Mountain are among the municipalities that have partnered with the Utah Rivers Council over the program’s 7 years to distribute over 5,700 rain barrels to Utah residents.
-This means every time it rains enough to fill a 50-gallon barrel, over 285,000 gallons of water are saved through this simple practice.
-Over time, these savings will grow to millions of gallons of water.
+Residents can place their online order for the rain barrels in late March through the last week in April.
+These rain barrels are then driven straight to Utah and dropped off for our annual RainHarvest event, when hundreds of rain barrels are picked up by residents all in one day through the first full week in May.
+This eliminates any storage costs, allowing Utahns to buy a rain barrel for just $88, a significant discount from the rain barrel’s $154.99 retail value.
+Some municipalities also subsidize a number of rain barrels for the price of $60 just for their residents.

 How do rain barrels work?
 Rain barrels are placed under roof downspouts to collect the water that falls during rainstorms.
 The water that is collected can be used for a variety of outdoor purposes, including irrigating gardens and lawns.
 We work closely with Rain Water Solutions to provide high quality rain barrels to residents across the Wasatch Front.
 They have put together a comprehensive guide to setting up your rain barrel.
 Click Here to learn more about your rain barrel and start conserving water!